ChenChenDS/Tourism-data-analysis/README.md

 # DATS6103-project3
 ## This is a data mining project about world tourism analysis.

 The international travel & tourism sector is growring at a fast pace.
 The World Travel and Tourism Council (WTTC) report found that the travel & tourism industry generated 10.4 percent of all global economic growth.
 Tourism is not only a kind of leisure, it is also essential in a country's economy.
-In this analysis, we will investigate the dynamic trend of evolvement in tourism sector and find the top tourist-sending countries and the countries that are most attractive to international tourists.
+In this analysis, I investigate the dynamic trend of evolvement in tourism sector and find the top tourist-sending countries and the countries that are most attractive to international tourists.

 ### Language
 python